bgplab/bgplab/session/9-dynamic/index.md

 * Use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support) for the lab routers.
 * If you run Arista EOS, Cumulus Linux, or FRR on S1, S2, C1, and C2, you can use the **netlab config** command to turn BGP sessions on or off.
 You will have to do that manually on other devices.
-* You can do automated lab validation with Cumulus Linux or FRR running on S1, S2, C1, and C2.
-Automated lab validation requires _netlab_ release 1.8.2 or higher.
+* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on S1, S2, C1, and C2.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.
 * Git repository contains initial device configurations for Cumulus Linux.

 ### Lab Wiring